Read What Presidents Obama, Bush, Carter, and Clinton Said About George Floyd

 We’ve removed our paywall from this and other stories about police brutality and systemic racism.
 Consider becoming a subscriber to support our journalists.

-As the nationwide protests and unrest have continued to spread and intensify since the killing of George Floyd by Minneapolis police last week, America’s ex-presidents have been weighing in with their own statements, all of which have diverged — significantly — from President Trump’s widely criticized responses.
-Every living former president, Barack Obama, Jimmy Carter, George W. Bush, and Bill Clinton has spoken out about Floyd’s death, racial injustice, and the nation’s response.
+As the nationwide protests and unrest have continued to spread and intensify since the killing of George Floyd by Minneapolis police last week, America’s former presidents have been weighing in with their own statements, all of which have diverged — significantly — from President Trump’s widely criticized responses.
+Every living former president — Barack Obama, Jimmy Carter, George W. Bush, and Bill Clinton — has spoken out about Floyd’s death, racial injustice, and the nation’s response.
 Read their reactions below.

 President Barack Obama